K-PAX

 K-PAX is a 2001 American science fiction mystery film starring Kevin Spacey as a psychiatric patient who claims to be an alien from the planet K-PAX and Jeff Bridges as the doctor who investigates his case.
 It also stars Alfre Woodard and Mary McCormack.
 It is directed by Iain Softley based on Gene Brewer's 1995 novel K-PAX.

 Universal Pictures released the film in theaters in the United States on October 26, 2001.
-It grossed $68 million in its theatrical run and received mixed reviews from film critics.
+It grossed $65 million in its theatrical run against a $68 million budget and received mixed reviews from film critics.

 Plot

-After claiming he is an extraterrestrial from the planet 'K-PAX', 1,000 light years away in the Lyra constellation, prot (not capitalized and pronounced with a long O, rhyming with boat) is committed to the Psychiatric Institute of Manhattan.
+A man calling himself “prot” is committed to the Psychiatric Institute of Manhattan after claiming he is an extraterrestrial from the planet 'K-PAX', 1,000 light years away in the Lyra constellation.
 There, psychiatrist Dr. Mark Powell attempts to cure him of his apparent delusions.
 However, prot is unwavering in his ability to provide cogent answers to questions about himself, K-PAX, and its civilizations.
 His medical examination only reinforces his story, as prot can see ultraviolet light and he is completely resistant to the effects of Thorazine.
-Powell introduces him to a group of astrophysicists who are befuddled when prot displays a highly detailed level of knowledge about his claimed star system that was unknown to them.
+Powell introduces him to a group of astrophysicists who are befuddled when prot displays a highly detailed level of knowledge about the star system he claims to be from and which had previously been unknown to them.

 Prot also wins over the other patients at the institute, each of whom believes unquestioningly that he is indeed from K-PAX.
 Prot, who claims to have journeyed to Earth by means of "faster-than-light travel," explains that he can take a single person with him when he returns.
 Thereafter, most of the patients at the Institute ask prot to take them with him.

 Upon learning that many of his patients expect to leave Earth on July 27, Powell confronts prot, who explains that it is a predetermined date.
 However, Powell believes this to be a significant date in prot's life, a day on which he suffered severe psychological trauma.
 Powell decides to subject prot to regression hypnosis, which works well.
-Using information gained from these sessions, Powell figures out that prot may simply be an alter ego of Robert Porter, a man from New Mexico who worked as a 'knocker' (animal slaughterer) in a local abattoir, and attempted suicide in 1996 after his wife and child were murdered by a drifter.
-Powell tries to confront prot with this knowledge, showing him a photo of Robert Porter in a high school yearbook and stating that it is in fact prot himself; but prot's reaction is one of bemusement, and he cryptically tells Powell that he hopes he will take good care of Robert now that he has found him.
+Using information gained from these sessions, Powell figures out that prot may simply be an alter ego of Robert Porter, a man from New Mexico who had worked as a 'knocker' (animal slaughterer) in a local abattoir, and attempted suicide in 1996, after his wife and child had been murdered by a drifter.
+Powell tries to confront prot with this knowledge, showing him a photo of Robert Porter in a high school yearbook and stating that it is in fact prot himself; but prot‘s reaction is one of bemusement, and he cryptically tells Powell that he hopes he will take good care of Robert now that he has found him.